Skip to main content

 Supplemental EGW Notes

-For six days the host of Israel made the circuit of the city.
-The seventh day came, and with the first dawn of light, Joshua marshaled the armies of the Lord.
-Now they were directed to march seven times around Jericho, and at a mighty peal from the trumpets to shout with a loud voice, for God had given them the city. . . .
+For six days the host of Israel performed their circuit around the city.
+The seventh day came, and, with the first dawn of light, Joshua marshaled the armies of the Lord.
+Now they were directed to march seven times around Jericho, and, at a mighty note of the trumpets, to shout with a loud voice, for God had then given them the city. . . .

-As the seventh circuit was completed, the long procession paused.
-The trumpets, which for an interval had been silent, now broke forth in a blast that shook the very earth.
-The walls of solid stone, with their massive towers and battlements, tottered and heaved from their foundations, and with a crash fell in ruin to the earth.
-The inhabitants of Jericho were paralyzed with terror, and the hosts of Israel marched in and took possession of the city.
+Suddenly the vast army halts.
+The trumpets break forth in a blast that shakes the very earth.
+The united voices of all Israel rend the air with a mighty shout.
+The walls of solid stone, with their massive towers and battlements, totter and heave from their foundations and, with a crash like a thousand thunders, fall in shapeless ruin to the earth.
+The inhabitants and the army of the enemy, paralyzed with terror and amazement, offer no resistance, and Israel marches in and takes captive the mighty city of Jericho.

 The above quotations are taken from Ellen G. White Notes for the Sabbath School Lessons, published by Pacific Press Publishing Association.
 Used by permission.